-Below you’ll find an extensive collection of all things haunted, together with the stories and reports that make them some of the most haunted places in Alabama
+Below, you’ll find an extensive collection of all things haunted and the stories and reports that make them the most haunted places in Alabama.

 Read more about the Haunted USS Alabama in Mobile, Alabama